 All cells in the body need cholesterol; it's an essential part of cell walls in our bodies and has important roles, including to produce some hormones, maintain healthy nerve cells and in the synthesis of vitamin D.

 Your body needs a small amount of cholesterol to function, but an imbalance between different types of cholesterol in the blood increases the risk of heart disease, one of the leading chronic diseases in Australia today.

 About ¾ of the cholesterol in your body is made in the liver and a small amount may come from the food you eat.
 Various factors affect blood cholesterol levels including your diet and lifestyle, body weight and genes.

 Why is high cholesterol a problem?

-Other risk factors for heart disease include smoking, high blood pressure, type 2 diabetes and obesity.
-If you have more risk factors it is even more important to keep blood cholesterol levels in check and seek your doctor’s advice.
+Other risk factors for heart disease include increased age, ethnicity, family history, inactivity, smoking, high blood pressure, type 2 diabetes and obesity.
+If these risk factors are present in your life, it's even more important to keep your blood cholesterol levels in check and seek your doctor's advice.

 Cholesterol - the good and the bad